Rajiv Gandhi School of Intellectual Property Law: Achievements

 Students of the school have won the ATRIP essay competition and Virginia Journal of Law and Technology (VJOLT) essay competition.
 The School won the 6th B.Krishna Memorial National IPR Moot Competition - 2014.
 The students also won the Runners Up and Best Memorial award in The Oxford University India Moot Court Competition on Constitutional Law 2013-14.

 Rankings

-RGSOIPL was ranked fourth among Law schools in India by the National Institutional Ranking Framework (NIRF) in 2020.
+RGSOIPL was ranked sixth among Law schools in India by the National Institutional Ranking Framework (NIRF) in 2022.

 Campus placements and internships

 Over the years, RGSOIPL students have earned accolades and respect in their respective organizations.
 Owing to the specialization of the course a majority of students have taken employment in the Intellectual Property domain and the school is now beginning to establish itself in other fields as well.
 Campus placements start from 1 December every year.
 The previous batches were recruited by global giants like General Electric, Eaton Corporation, Siemens India, Honeywell, Battelle India, Robert Bosch GmbH and Novo Nordisk primarily for IP positions.
 Among Indian firms, Indian Oil Corporation, Hero Motocorp, Bajaj Auto, TVS Motors, Infosys, Wipro, Tata Consultancy Services, Cognizant, Johnson & Johnson, Venus Remedies and Avesthagen among many more have extended their offers to the graduates of the school for legal and IP profiles.
 Tier-I law firms like Amarchand & Mangaldas, Anand and Anand, Lall Lahiri & Salhotra, Lakshmi Kumaran & Sridharan, IUS Juris, Remfry and Sagar, Nishith Desai Associates have the Law school alumni working with them.
 Additionally Evalueserve, Pangea3, CPA Global, IP Horizons, Mindcrest and Lex Orbis have also recruited the Law school Alumni.

 All the students have to compulsorily undergo summer internship for 8 weeks after 4th semester.
 In the past, several reputed organizations have offered summer internship roles to students of RGSOIPL.
 In addition to those stated above, these organizations include ABB, Texas Instruments India, 3M India, Philips India, Samsung India Software Operations, Monsanto India, Lupin, Biocon, Mahindra & Mahindra Limited, FICCI, Khaitan & Co.
 Mumbai, Zeus IP Advocates, Desai & Dewanji, ALMT Legal, Majmudar & Co.
 Mumbai among many others.